What is the Azure Backup service?

 - Back up Azure IaaS VMs: Azure Backup provides independent and isolated backups to guard against accidental destruction of original data.
 Backups are stored in a Recovery Services vault with built-in management of recovery points.
 Configuration and scalability are simple, backups are optimized, and you can easily restore as needed.

 - Scale easily - Azure Backup uses the underlying power and unlimited scale of the Azure cloud to deliver high-availability with no maintenance or monitoring overhead.

-- Get unlimited data transfer: Azure Backup does not limit the amount of inbound or outbound data you transfer, or charge for the data that is transferred.
+- Get unlimited data transfer: Azure Backup doesn't limit the amount of inbound or outbound data you transfer, or charge for the data that's transferred.

 - Outbound data refers to data transferred from a Recovery Services vault during a restore operation.

-- If you perform an offline initial backup using the Azure Import/Export service to import large amounts of data, there is a cost associated with inbound data.
+- If you perform an offline initial backup using the Azure Import/Export service to import large amounts of data, there's a cost associated with inbound data.
 Learn more.

 - Keep data secure: Azure Backup provides solutions for securing data in transit and at rest.

 - Automatic storage management - Hybrid environments often require heterogeneous storage - some on-premises and some in the cloud.
-With Azure Backup, there is no cost for using on-premises storage devices.
-Azure Backup automatically allocates and manages backup storage, and it uses a pay-as-you-use model, so that you only pay for the storage you consume.
+With Azure Backup, there's no cost for using on-premises storage devices.
+Azure Backup automatically allocates and manages backup storage, and it uses a pay-as-you-use model.
+So you only pay for the storage you consume.
 Learn more about pricing.

-- Multiple storage options - Azure Backup offers two types of replication to keep your storage/data highly available.
+- Multiple storage options - Azure Backup offers three types of replication to keep your storage/data highly available.